 In my next post I’ll be sharing how I came to be at this point in my journey and how I managed to divorce my life-long love affair with alcohol.

-This post is not medical, I am not medically trained and my goal is to help others who seek freedom from the daily habit of drinking alcohol.
-If you are worried about your drinking, please seek medical advice to support you in your journey.
+I am not medically trained and my goal is to help others who seek freedom from the daily habit of drinking alcohol.
+If you are worried about your drinking, please seek medical advice if you feel you need it to support you in your journey.

 Please, if you’re struggling with alcohol, curious to play with going alcohol free, or interested in reading more about my journey, leave me a message below.